On Watchfulness and Waiting

 “The demons, are exceedingly jealous of those pursuing the way under obedience…They do and suggest everything possible so as to separate us from this path.
 They propose plausible excuses, they contrive irritations, they arouse hatred, they represent admonitions as rebukes, they make words of correction seem like sharpened arrows.”

-In homes, offices and schools, we make our way, fortified with awareness – with arousal.
+In homes, offices and schools, we make our way, shielded by vulnerability, fortified with awareness – with arousal.
 We live our obedience openly and pass unseen by those who do not know how to be alert to our awareness.
 As a member of this community, it is not possible to participate without constantly being made aware of what you are doing and why.
 Obedience to the demands of these principles is often quite difficult because our participation is voluntary.
 No one commands us.
 And the only tool given to us is watchfulness.
 Fortunately, it is the right tool for the job.

 Our watchfulness cleanses our consciousness and makes it lucid.